Here’s How Top Candidates in Gujarat and Himachal Pradesh Elections are Faring Currently

 The face of the Patidar agitation who was credited with denting the BJP’s seat count in 2017, Hardik Patel is contesting his maiden Assembly election on a BJP ticket from native Viramgam.
 He has locked horns with sitting Congress MLA Lakhabhai Bharwad, who had defeated BJP’s Tejashree Patel in 2017 by a margin of over 6,500 votes.
 Viramgam Assembly segment, which comprises Viramgam, Mandal and Detroj talukas of Ahmedabad, has been with the Congress for the last 10 years.

-After initial struggles, Hardik Patel is currently leading against sitting Congress MLA Lakhabhai Bharwad and AAP’s Amarsinh Anadaji Thakor.
+After initial struggles, Hardik Patel has been declared winner against outgoing Congress MLA Lakhabhai Bharwad and AAP’s Amarsinh Anadaji Thakor.

 Alpesh Thakor (BJP) — Gandhinagar South